 2) Offering free family events that encourage life-long learning through the arts

-We believe that everyone is an artist.
+- We believe that everyone is an artist.

-We believe in providing programs to meet the needs of the whole person.
+- We believe in providing programs to meet the needs of the whole person.

-We believe in offering a variety of classes in order to stimulate creativity and appeal to different learning styles.
+- We believe in offering a variety of classes in order to stimulate creativity and appeal to different learning styles.

-We believe in allowing students an opportunity to identify with art in their own unique way.
+- We believe in allowing students an opportunity to identify with art in their own unique way.

-We believe in making the arts accessible to everyone.
+- We believe in making the arts accessible to everyone.

-We believe in the art of collaboration and the importance of a final presentation to celebrate the achievement of goals and learning.
+- We believe in the art of collaboration and the importance of a final presentation to celebrate the achievement of goals and learning.

-We believe in the value of Non-Violent Communication, a conflict resolution technique that helps students to express themselves and get their needs met without resorting to anger or violence.
+- We believe in the value of Non-Violent Communication, a conflict resolution technique that helps students to express themselves and get their needs met without resorting to anger or violence.

-Music Matters is the first program of its kind in Hartford, in partnership with Christ Church Cathedral and The Common Sense Fund.
-Grade 4 and 5 students get private and ensemble instrumental music instruction in a comprehensive afterschool program 4 days a week.
-The students receive instruction in performance, theory, bucket band and music appreciation.
+- MUSIC MATTERS:Music Matters is the first program of its kind in Hartford.
+Students in grades 4 and 5 receive private and ensemble instrumental music instruction in a comprehensive afterschool program 4 days a week.
+The program includes a snack, homework assistance, and dinner each evening.